conjurinc/backlog-reporter/README.md

 ![After backlog reporter](./doc/images/after_backlog.png)

-(Note: The performance of this application was also improved at the same time; that's why the responses are generally faster).
+(Note: The performance of this application was also improved at the same time; that's why even the initial responses are faster).

 ## Installation